solana-labs/solana-payments-app/system-design/README.md

 ## Components

-- Backend App - Orcastration logic that connects merchants to consumers who want to complete a payment over the Solana network
+- Backend - Orcastration logic that connects merchants to consumers who want to complete a payment over the Solana network
 - Mertchant UI - General merchant managment portal
 - Payment UI - UI for completing a payment on Solana, lightly coupled to the Solana Payments Appp
 - Transaction Request Server - Generalized transaction building engine for payments
-- Commerce Protocol - Lightweight on chain entities and actions to paticipate in commerce

-## System Design Goals

-- Serve multiple platforms with reusable infrastructure
-- Leverage Solana where possible to remove dependecies on hosted services
-- Easy to deploy and host your own instance of the payments app

 ## Main Flows